gabrielcessil/LineFollowerRobot_PID_Tunning/README.md

 ## The Optimization can be modified by the following parameters:
 ### Genetic Algorithm
- - Population size: How many solutions are evaluated and compared in each step/generations (Ex: 30)
+ - Population size: How many solutions are evaluated and compared in each step/generation (Ex: 30)

- - Maximum generations: How many times it generates new solutions, compared and took the best one (Ex: 20)
+ - Maximum generations: How many times it generates new solutions, compares them, and takes the best ones (Ex: 20)

  - Maximum time: Timeout to avoid exhaustive search (Ex: 6 hours)